 - Likelihood of passing: This is the fifth petition to add PTSD to Colorado’s medical marijuana program, and while this has advanced further than the previous attempts, it’s still a toss-up.

 - Update: Signed into law by Governor John Hickenlooper on May 5, 2017.

 Senate Bill 17-192 – Would allow medical and adult-use cannabis shops to apply for a permit to make home deliveries of cannabis.

-- Likelihood of passing: This has considerable support from the legislature and the community.
-Seems like cannabis delivery services could be coming soon to Colorado.
+- Likelihood of passing: This has considerable support from the legislature and the community, but has hardly moved in the Legislature.